Austria

 Austria has long been a travel destination for tourists and nature lovers for good reason.
 However, traveling anywhere costs money.
 This post will cover an average one-month budget in Austria for travelers.

-We traveled for 2 months in Austria, split between Upper Austria including Salzburg, Hallstatt, and the entire Salzkammergut, as well as in the heart of the Alps, in Tirol near Innsbruck.
+We traveled for 2 months in Austria, split between Upper Austria including Salzburg and Hallstatt, as well as in the heart of the Alps, in Tirol near Innsbruck.

 Check out what’s waiting for you in Austria, and what you can expect to spend on accommodation, food, transportation, excursions, and general living expenses!